Zilliqa/staking-contract/contracts/README.md

 ### Relay Transitions

-These transitions are meant to redirect calls to the corresponding `SSNList` contract and hence their names have an added prefix `proxy`.
-While, redirecting the contract prepares the `initiator` value that is the address of the caller of the `SSNListProxy` contract.
+These transitions are meant to redirect calls to the corresponding `SSNList` contract.
+While redirecting, the contract prepares the `initiator` value that is the address of the caller of the `SSNListProxy` contract.
 The signature of transitions in the two contracts is exactly the same expect the added last parameter `initiator` for the `SSNList` contract.

 | Transition signature in the `SSNListProxy` contract  | Target transition in the `SSNList` contract |
 |--|--|